eliaschaumeix45/NLP_Project_3A/README.md

 `NLP_Project (1)` is our main code

-`NLP_Keywords_Extraction` is our report where we develop our approach
+`NLP_Keywords_Extraction` is our report in which we develop our approach

 The code is pretty heavy so here is the link to our Google Colab : https://colab.research.google.com/drive/1rMzOb7v80usva4-_31Io_wzN4-4G9wyX#scrollTo=qUxN-e99rOoN